dsampinski/mcstatusbot/README.md

 > pingInterval

-Interval (in seconds) between each server ping
+Interval (in minutes) between each server ping

 > updateInterval

-Interval (in seconds) between each status update
+Interval (in minutes) between each status update

 > addressesPerGuild